Search engine results pages are richer than ever before in an effort to enhance the user experience.

 How to Optimize Your Images to Appear in the Image Pack

-Image optimization is crucial if you want your images to rank in Google — that goes for the image packs as well as Google Images.
+Image optimization is crucial if you want your images to rank across search engines, including image-based SERP features and image search results.

 Recommended Reading: How to Optimize for “From Sources Across the Web”